-Firstly, it’s important to remember than not all cars can be remapped, usually due to their age.
-Typically, car’s produced before 2000 are too old and don’t feature the ECU needed to optimise the vehicle’s performance.
+Firstly, it’s important to remember that not all cars can be remapped, usually due to their age.
+Typically, cars produced before 2000 are too old and don’t feature the car remapping software needed to optimise the vehicle’s performance.

-Remapping can also affect your insurance premiums, so it’s very important that you inform your insurance company of this (or any other) modification, as to not risk leaving your policy invalid should you need to make a claim.
+Remapping can also affect your insurance premiums.
+It’s very important that you inform your insurance company of this (or any other) modification, so you do not risk leaving your policy invalid should you need to make a claim.
 Some insurers refuse to insure a vehicle that has been remapped, so it may well be worth checking with them beforehand to see how the process would affect your premiums, and if the increased prices are worth the increased performance!

-If you are looking for a way to get the most from your current vehicle, remapping may well be the answer.
+If you are looking for a way to get the most from your current vehicle, a performance remap may well be the answer.
 The process has many benefits as well as downsides, and a reputable remapping company will be more than happy to explain those to you before you decide to go ahead.